SAHILJAIN-2704/Business-Analyst/README.md

 AdventureWorks Dashboard Project
-This repository showcases a dashboard created using the AdventureWorks database and Excel,Powerbi,Tabaleau and SQL.
-The project demonstrates data analysis and visualization techniques to derive meaningful insights from a fictional retail company's data.
+This repository showcases an in-depth analysis of the AdventureWorks database using Excel, Power BI, SQL, and Tableau.
+The project demonstrates advanced data analysis and visualization techniques across multiple tools to extract meaningful insights and build interactive dashboards.

 🚀 Project Overview
 AdventureWorks is a sample database provided by Microsoft, representing a retail company selling bicycles and related products.
 In this project, the database was used to create an interactive dashboard in Excel to analyze key business metrics and provide actionable insights.